The Playroom

 Research Phase

-I began by researching VUM, who they were, and what makes them stand out.
-I found a lot of similarities between their morals and the first 3 tiers of Maslow’s Hierarchy of Needs—physiological needs, safety needs and belonging, and love needs.
+Through researching VUM, who they were, and what makes them stand out, there were a lot of similarities between their morals and the first three tiers of Maslow’s Hierarchy of Needs—physiological needs, safety needs and belonging, and love needs.
+Based on these three needs, and in conjunction with VUM’s philosophy, it became clear that a successful education prioritizes making the most of a student’s capabilities and resources and a healthy learning environment.

 Maslow’s Hierarchy of needs in conjunction with VUM’s main philosophies.